thoughtbot/oo-tic-tac-toe/README.md

 * Don't use local variables, make methods instead that capture that logic (and memoize if necessary)
 * Name your methods well, and notice when the names start to group together.
 It's probably a missing class.
 * Arguments to methods may be a sign of a missing object.
 This is particularly true when you need to pass the same argument around to several methods
-* The inside of loops are also candidates for seprate objects, since they have different state than outside the container
+* The inside of loops are also candidates for seperate objects, since they have different state than outside the container
 * When using the private demarkation, maybe you just need another class that is inherently private
 * Pay attention to the colors and shapes in your IDE.
 Methods with similar colors and shapes typically belong together, and ones that are very different can be a smell.